oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 ##### Disk

 *   Floating state should be added to disk entity - floating / not floating.
-*   Name and Description should be added to disk entity (disk name ought to be unique for search and display purposes).
+*   Name and Description should be added to disk entity.
 *   Disk must be a searchable entity for providing search/sort/display capabilities under 'Virtual Disks' main tab.
 *   Open issue: adding an indication whether the disk is originated from a VM or a template (useful for filtering 'Virtual Disks' sub-tabs).